Frequently Asked Questions

 Do You Offer Service Contracts?

-How Often Should My Heating System be Cleaned?
+How Often Should My Heating System be Serviced?

-Is There Anything I Can do to Troubleshoot My Furnace Before Calling for a Technician?
+Can I Troubleshoot My Furnace Before Calling for a Technician?

 Yes.
 If your burner does not run follow the suggestions below.

-- Check the thermostat.
+- Check the thermostat to be sure it’s set in “heat mode”.
 The temperature might be set too low.
 Turn the thermostat five degrees higher than usual.

 - Check the main switch and make sure it is not turned off.